policy

 • Industry is responsible in all situations for ensuring that any product promotion at BSG activities is legal and ethical in the United Kingdom.

-• If Industry believes any of our partnership activities do not align to industry codes, they should advise their BSG contact as soon as possible
+• If Industry believes any of our partnership activities do not align to industry codes, they should advise their BSG contact as soon as possible.

 Approach

+Our position is that BSG activities are organised independently, with costs offset indirectly and partially by Healthcare Industry funding.
 Everyone working in Gastroenterology and Hepatology has a critical role to play, including, but not limited to, resources, knowledge sharing, and, most importantly, a shared mission and vision.

 The goal of the BSG, Medical Societies in general and Industry is to develop an evolving partnership that is trusted, connected and forward thinking.
 To foster trust among the general public, healthcare professionals, governments and regulators, all parties' personal interests must be stated clearly from the start.